-Last month, members of Friends School of Minnesota’s environmental education committee–Melissa Andersen, Linda Mockler, Steve Moe, Marshall Anderson, and Shane Zack–gave an informative and passionate presentation about our environmental education program to FSM’s school committee (FSM’s school board).
-In this presentation, our school committee members were able to learn more about the history of the program at FSM.
-Environmental education committee members explained the intrinsic connection between Quaker education and environmental education, and provided details about how our environmental education program is a central thread in the fabric of FSM.
+Last month, members of Friends School of Minnesota’s environmental education committee–Melissa Andersen, Linda Mockler, Steve Moe, Marshall Anderson, and Shane Zack–gave an informative and passionate presentation about our environmental education program to FSMN’s school committee (FSMN’s school board).
+In this presentation, our school committee members were able to learn more about the history of the program at FSMN.
+Environmental education committee members explained the intrinsic connection between Quaker education and environmental education, and provided details about how our environmental education program is a central thread in the fabric of FSMN.

 Working with Other Schools